HitasiPatel/AvOps-complete/core-infrastructure/.pipelines/README.md

 ## Pipeline parameters

+1. **env** - The type of environment you are trying to set up.
+The pipeline supports two environments - dev and test.
+You can add more environments by setting up blob containers in your Azure storage account configured as the terraform backend.

 ## Pipeline variables

 1. src_dir - this variable defines the path of the root directory where the main terraform file is present